 The Customer Communication Portal provides an interface through which the Customer communicates a charge order to the Utility.
 This interface is a touch point.

-When the customer plugs into the charging station, the EV On-Board System embeds communication functionality to send EV ID and EV Charge Requirements to the Customer Communication Portal.
+When the customer plugs her EV into the charging station, the EV On-Board System embeds communication functionality to send EV ID and EV Charge Requirements to the Customer Communication Portal.
 This functionality provides a further touch point.

 Identify Data Flows

-Objective Identify the data flows carrying PI and privacy constraints among Domains within the Use Case.
+Objective Identify the data flows carrying PI and Privacy Constraints among Domains within the Use Case.

 Constraint Data flows may be multidirectional or unidirectional.